SHEPHERD UNIVERSITY LISTSERV PROTOCOLS

 - Please do not repeat or copy the question posted by someone else in your response unless absolutely necessary.
 Such repetition clogs the mail of your colleagues with material they have already read.
 When quoting another person, edit out whatever isn't directly relevant to your submission, and simply show that editing has occurred.

 - You should never post a message to both the all employees list and to either the faculty list or the staff list.
 This would result in many employees receiving the message twice.

 - The Shepherd University Listserv is not the preferred method for advertising planned events.
-These should always be referenced to the Office of External Affairs for posting on the Web page.
+These should always be referenced to the Office of University Communications for posting on the Web page.